Skip to main content

 Let us look at what the research reveals about the relationship between content frequency and AI citations.
 The findings challenge almost every assumption business owners hold about posting schedules.

 Separately, research into AI citation patterns revealed that content updated within 2 months earns 28% more AI citations than content left untouched.
-This freshness signal is real, but it rewards updates to existing quality content more than creation of new thin content.
+The Update Premium: existing pages refreshed within 60 days earn measurably more AI attribution than identical-quality new pages with no track record, because retrievers already carry trust signals on the established URL.

 Content with Statistics and Citations